-Program Activities FY 2023 - 2025: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
-Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
+Program Activities FY 2023 - 2025: Describe activities that will be taken to achieve or maintain a "Good" (Green) rating in all measures including the overall SSDQ rating.
+Include a description of all O&M costs for SSDQ.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and how elevated/appeals requests are handled.